-There are so many pros to living in a gated community and below are four reasons home buyer’s purchase a home in a gated community.
+There are so many pros of living in a gated community and below are the top four reasons buyers choose a gated community.

 One of the biggest selling points to buying a home in a gated community is the added security.
 In addition to the community being completely gated 24-7, many are also guard-gated.
 This means a security guard will be manning the gate 24 hours a day 7 days a week.
 Some communities will have additional roving security that drives through the neighborhood in addition to the security guard at the gate.

-Buyer’s looking for resort-style amenities can oftentimes find what they are looking for in gated communities.
-While some gated communities may only offer a few amenities, like a community pool others have extensive amenities like a clubhouse, swimming pool, cabana’s, fitness center, tennis courts, basketball courts, an on-site property manager and more.
+Buyer’s looking for resort-style amenities can oftentimes find what they are looking for in a gated community.
+While some gated communities may only offer a few amenities, like a community pool and cabana others have extensive amenities like a clubhouse, swimming pool, fitness center, tennis courts, basketball courts, volleyball courts, playgrounds, an on-site property manager, and more.

 Gated communities offer limited traffic since the only people allowed through the gates will be residents and guests of residents.
 Driver’s speeding within the community is not very common since they reside in the neighborhood too and want to keep it safe for all residents especially children playing outside.